 In this section we check your digestive system and the other internal organs that are associated with the diet and eating.
 Usually we will pay attention to the symptoms in the body before or after eating and food preferences or cravings.
 Some examples for this section include:

 a)The body craves sweet foods with sluggish or loose bowel movements, bloating, lack of energy, shortness of breath, heaviness and puffiness in the legs and arms: May indicate Spleen Qi deficiency.

-b) Low appetite or discomfort and pain after eating with constipation, burping and bad breath: May indicate old food stagnation in your digestive system.
+b) Low appetite or discomfort and pain after eating with constipation, burping and bad breath: May indicate Food Stagnation in your digestive system.

-(viii) Women’s issues: Do you have abnormal symptoms?
+(viii) Women’s health issues: Do you have abnormal symptoms?

 a) Period delayed with dark or brownish bleeding or blood clots, period pain (especially on lower abdomen area), breast fullness and tenderness before the period, headaches on each side of the head or on top of the head: May indicate Liver Qi and Blood disorder.